markjacksonfishing/katacoda/secure/secure-policy-editor/step9.md

 ![Delete Policy](/sysdig/courses/secure/secure-policy-editor/assets/image16.png)

-Click 'Yes' to confirm. once deleted you can now remove the custom policy rule you created.
+Click 'Yes' to confirm.
+Once deleted you can now remove the custom policy rule you created.
 To delete the Policy Rule, navigate to 'Policies > Rules Library', then search for and highlight the rule you added, 'Directory Created'.

 Again, click on the three dots on the right and select 'Delete Rule'